 WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="/u02/data/adwc_credentials"))) SSL_SERVER_DN_MATCH=yes

 - Use Admin Client or GGSCI to log into the Oracle GoldenGate deployment, depending on whether you are using Microservices or Classic Architecture.

-GGADMINuser and password.
-This user will be used to connect to the Autonomous Database from the command line, to perform commands that require a database connection.
+GGADMINis the user and will be used to connect to the Autonomous Database, and perform commands that require a database connection.
 It will also be used in the

 USERIDALIASparameter for the Extract database connection.

-ADD CREDENTIALSTORE ALTER CREDENTIALSTORE ADD USER ggadmin@databasename_low PASSWORD complex_password alias adb_alias
+ALTER CREDENTIALSTORE ADD USER ggadmin@dbgraph1_low PASSWORD complex_password alias adb_alias

 Connect to the database using